Movement for Black Lives: Feds targeted BLM protesters

 “It is undeniable that racism plays a role,” Enyia said.
 “It is structurally built into the fabric of this country and its institutions, which is why it’s been so difficult to eradicate.
 It’s based on institutions that were designed around racism and around the devaluing of Black people and the devaluing of Black lives.”

-In the report, published in coordination with the Creating Law Enforcement Accountability & Responsibility clinic at City University of New York School of Law, The Movement for Black Lives is calling for amnesty for all protesters involved in the nationwide protests.
+In the report, published in partnership with the Creating Law Enforcement Accountability & Responsibility clinic at City University of New York School of Law, The Movement for Black Lives is calling for amnesty for all protesters involved in the nationwide protests.

 The group, also known as M4BL, is demanding reparations from the government that includes an acknowledgment and an apology for the long history of targeting movements “in support of Black life and Black liberation.”
 It also is pushing for passage of the BREATHE Act, proposed federal legislation that would radically transform the nation’s criminal justice system, and ending the use of Joint Terrorism Task Forces in local communities.